davwheat/thomasr.me/pages/about.md

 Hello!
 My name is Thomas, but it's easier to write Tom.
 I'm an IT student from the middle of the UK.
 This is my (superfluous) home on the internet!

+# Now
+What am I up to right now?
+As of {{ page.last_modified_at | date: '%A %b %d, %Y' }}, I am:
+- Studying and making sure I'm being as [organised](/uses) as possible.
+- Exploring Docker and K8S.
+(See [my homelab](https://wiki.tomr.me/lab)!).
+- Continuing to half-seriously learn Welsh.
+- Investigating cycling trips to take in 2022.

+---

 ## Contact
 - he/him
 - <a id="js-email">hi [at] tomr [dot] me</a>